ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 Note that the predictive variable is indirectly defined as the target variable in the predictive period.

+There are additional parameters, separate to the inputs, that the user must populate.
+These are:

+* Periodicity to inform the method of the appropriate time lags for the growth factor calculations and for weighted imputation.
+* Whether zeros will be included when finding valid matched pairs for forward and backward growth factor calculations.
+* Target period link weight must be specified to implement weight imputation links.
+* If using weighted imputation, time lag, *k*, informs which previous period imputation links should be used in addition to the target period links.

 ### 5.2 Output Records

 Output records shall always contain the following fields with the following